intel/iot-js-api/api/ocf/server.md

 ------------
 The Server API provides the means to
 - register and unregister resources,
-- register handlers that serve CRUDN requests in a device,
+- register handlers that serve CRUDN requests on a device,
 - notify of resource changes, and
 - enable and disable presence functionality on the device.